fraander/next-candles/README.md

 # next-candles
-Display when the next birthdays in your Contacts are upcoming.
+Display when the next birthdays in your Contacts are coming up.